Swepool/Bootstrap-site/README.md

 screen -S node
 ```

-Set Cron tab to run bootstrap.sh (This will run  everyday at 5AM)
+Set Crontab to run bootstrap.sh (This will run  everyday at 5AM)
 ```
 0 5 * * * /home/ubuntu/bootstrap.sh
 ```